 There are almost twice as many mobile phones in the world than there are computers.
 With that phenomenal thought in mind you can understand why developing mobile apps is so lucrative, it’s a huge market with its users demanding ever more powerful and functional applications bridging the gap between mobiles and computers.

 Keeping up with demand and trends is only half the battle for mobile app developers.
-They face the huge challenge of testing there application across a multitude of different handsets and OSes.
+They face the enormous challenge of testing their application across a multitude of different handsets and OSes.
 Each handset is slightly different and each has its own little quirks that can not be ignored, and that is before you even contemplate the huge differences from the mobile operating systems.

 For those of you who want to test drive Android you can use this Android Emulator which is patched to run on a Windows PC as a standalone app without having to download and install the complete and complex Android SDK, and you can even install and test Android compatible apps on it.

 The Android SDK includes a mobile device emulator which mimics all of the hardware and software features of a typical mobile device (although, without the calls).
 It provides a variety of navigation and control keys, which you can "press" using your mouse or keyboard to generate events for your application.
 It also provides a screen in which your application is displayed, together with any other Android applications running.

 MobiOne Developer is a mobile Web IDE for Windows that helps developers to code, test, debug, package and deploy mobile Web applications to devices such as iPhone, Blackberry, Android, and the Palm Pre.
 Recently updated with its seventh version, it now includes a new drag-n-drop mobile Web visual designer for mockups, mobile HTML code generation, convenient mobile design templates, updated OSS components, screen capture, multi-touch and gesture support.